Mangkunegara VII

-Prince Mangkunagara VII of a noble house of Hadiwijayan Kaliabu was ruler of the Mangkunegaran Palace and lands in Surakarta in Central Java in Indonesia from 1916 to 1944, reigning during both World Wars.
+Mangkunagara VII, 7th Duke of Mangkunegaran of a noble house of Hadiwijayan Kaliabu was the ruler of the Mangkunegaran Palace and lands in Surakarta in Central Java in Indonesia from 1916 to 1944, reigning during both World Wars.
 This first Scouting organization in Indonesia was established on the initiative of Sri Paduka Mangkunagara VII in 1916.
-Noto Soeroto served as his personal secretary.
+Noto Soeroto served as his secretary.

 The building in which the National Press Monument is now housed was constructed in 1918 under the orders of Mangkunegara VII, as a society building and meeting hall.
 It was known as Sociëteit "Sasana Soeka" and designed by Mas Abu Kasan Atmodirono.